thunderbird7413/technoyugIntern/README.md

 ## Overview
 This is the backend authentication system built as part of the **Backend Engineer Intern Assignment @ TechnoYug Labs**.
 It supports user signup, login, JWT authentication, refresh tokens, logout, and protected routes.
-Optional features include role-based access, email verification, rate limiting, and Dockerization.
+Additional features include role-based access, rate limiting, and Dockerization.

 ---